The quirky bodies of crinoids could shed light on the past while inspiring future innovations and cell therapies.

 It just didn’t look like the lush and vibrant nature I had played with all my life.
 My young brain knew there was something different and bad about it.

 It is this shift that sparked my curiosity about ecology and a desire to make a difference.
-This passion led me to enrol in a BSc in Marine Science at UBC in Vancouver, British Columbia, where I truly discovered the marine world.
+This passion led me to enrol in a degree in Marine Science at UBC in Vancouver, British Columbia, where I truly discovered the marine world.

 As soon as I could, I earned my diving license, which opened countless new doors.
 I finally connected face-to-face with the animals I had admired since childhood.”